dbconsultoria/mypythonnotebook/readme.md

 go to the jupyterlab: “http://192.168.99.102:10000”
     http://localhost:10000/tree
-get the token shown in terminal set the password by adding the token login success!
+get the token shown in terminal set the password by adding the token and new pswd login success!

-adding
+After the container is created
+    docker-compose start
+    docker-compose stop